How Much Does It Cost to Start a Food Processing Business in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Food Processing Business, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($245,000 median startup cost), Wisconsin offers lower costs for a Food Processing Business.
+Wisconsin is close to the national average for Food Processing Business startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($235,000 median startup cost), Wisconsin offers lower costs for a Food Processing Business.

 Common Mistakes to Avoid